krutoo/showcase/README.md

   /** Category is needed to group modules on the documentation page */ category?: string;

+  /** Affects position of link to story in menu, greater values makes links upper. */ menuPriority?: number;

   /** Parameters of building or/and displaying story */
   parameters?: {
     /**